 However, during this allergy attack, the production of thick mucus may cause heavy lids or sticky fluids which can gel the eyelids together.

 It can further cause corneal scarring and affecting its delicate membrane.
-So you should immediately start its treatment to avoid such situation.
+So you should immediately start its treatment to avoid such a situation.

 Contact Allergic Conjunctivitis